 Select the currency of your choice for your pension.
 We can pay your pension withdrawals into overseas bank accounts in most major currencies.

 Choose how your pension is invested from a wide choice in multiple currencies:

-Keep your pension invested and take withdrawals whenever you want from age 55.
-There’s no requirement to purchase an annuity and you can take lump sums, a regular income, a combination or nothing at all.
+You get full access to your pension from age 55.
+Keep your pension invested and take withdrawals whenever you want via flexi-access drawdown.
+You can take lump sums, a regular income, a combination or nothing at all.
+Withdrawals can even be paid to a non-UK bank account.
 Find out more about SIPP withdrawals →

 100% of your SIPP can be passed on to your nominated beneficiaries and is usually exempt from UK inheritance tax.
 Your beneficiaries can choose what they do with the pension and can be passed on to future generations.

 One of our founding principles is to keep the charges for your pension simple, fair and transparent.
 We don’t believe in taking hidden commission or confusing charges from your account.
 When others make it difficult to know exactly what you’re paying, we make it simple and easy to understand so you know exactly where you stand.

 Our charges includes full support and guidance from our team to help you manage your pension and investments, as well as arranging the safe custody and administration of investments on our platform.

 We offer two SIPP products.
 The MES Essentials SIPP is a simple low cost option designed for smaller pension values.
 The MES SIPP is designed for larger balances and offers the full functionality and investment choice.